sdevikar/oreilly_olt_cpp_software_design/notes/notes.md

 - If Shape has `draw` pure virtual function, everything inheriting from it will have to _implement_ it and that will create dependency on the graphics library (because `draw()` will have to call some graphics library functions)
 - To avoid this, we can further inherit from concrete implementations.
 See `oreilly_olt_cpp_software_design/PDF/2_Cpp_Software_Design.pdf`. slide# 121 where `OpenGlCircle`, `MetalCircle` are inheriting from `Circle` and overriding `draw()`
-- The issue here is that when we add more functions, like `Serialize`, the inheritence layers will keep growing.
+- The issue here is that when we add more functions, like `Serialize`, the inheritance layers will keep growing.
 So this isn't feasible.

 ### Solution

-- (Direct) Inheritence is rarely an answer.
+- (Direct) Inheritance is rarely an answer.
 Choose composition instead.
-- In strategy, instead of using inheritence, we use composition. e.g. Circle will be constructed by injecting (passing to its constructor), an object that is able to provide implementation from `draw`
+- In strategy, instead of using inheritance, we use composition. e.g. Circle will be constructed by injecting (passing to its constructor), an object that is able to provide implementation from `draw`
   - In this case, the Circle will be the context and the entity that provides `draw()` implementation would be the `strategy`
   - The strategy side therefore will actually have a base class that declares a pure virtual `draw()`
 - Note that the strategy implementation is not just limited to injecting the implementation through constructor.
 We can also use templates. e.g. in std::vector we pass the allocator as the second template parameter
 - Strategy pattern is used all over the place without us realizing it in some other ways.
 For example, by passing lambda functions

 #### Classic Implementation